abbreviatedman/dangerroom/README.md

 ### Only Git Is Supported

-It would be nice to support other VCSs, but most newcomers are going to be using Git anyway.
-However, for those who are using another VCS, it would take the place of the Git info, so would still adhere to our philosophy and feature set.
+It would be nice to support other VCSs.
+For those who are using another VCS, it would take the place of the Git info, so would still adhere to our minimalist philosophy and feature set.

 I don't currently have sufficient experience with other VCSs to judge what info users would want under those systems, but would be open to PRs from those who want to add them.